mmcgrana/pgpin/README.md

 * A non-trivial example service in Go, including associated documentation.

-* A list of key functionalities for such services and example implementation snippets in the app.
+* A list of key features for such services and example implementation snippets in the app.

 ### Status